ztomasze/sdnd/Combat/Actions/free action.md

 * Drop a held item
 * End focus on a spell
 * Speak a sentence or two, such as issuing a command or making a request.
-(You should not expect a reply during your turn, so you cannot hold a conversation this way.)
+(You should not expect a reply during the same turn, so you cannot hold a conversation this way.)
 * Fall prone